CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ## PATH TRACER

-Path tracing is a type of ray tracing.
-The path tracing algorithm then takes a random sampling of all of the rays to create the final image.
+Path tracing is a type of ray tracing which takes a random sampling of all of the rays to create the final image.
 This results in sampling a variety of different types of lighting, but especially global illumination. we see things because light emitted by light sources such as the sun bounces off of the surface of objects.
 When light rays bounce only once from the surface of an object to reach the eye, we speak of direct illumination.
 But when light rays are emitted by a light source, they can bounce off of the surface of objects multiple times before reaching the eye.
 This is what we call indirect illumination because light rays follow complex paths before entering the eye.